 In the league table of corrupt countries robbed by greedy rulers, Sarawak’s name must come very near the top in terms of the sheer magnitude of theft.
-And for nearly thirty years the reason has lain with one man, the billionaire Chief Minister, Abdul Taib Mahmud.
+For over thirty years the reason has lain with one man, the billionaire former Chief Minister and current Governor of Sarawak, Abdul Taib Mahmud.

-The once unparalleled tropical rainforests have been denuded – scarcely 3% remain uncut – and the tribal peoples who depended on the forests for their food are now deprived of their means of subsistence and starving.
-Development has been restricted to the coastal towns, home to the BN elites.
+The once unparalleled tropical rainforests have been denuded – scarcely 5% remain uncut – and the tribal peoples who depended on the forests for their food are now deprived of their means of subsistence and starving.

 In Taib’s Sarawak there is no platform allowed for those who wish to bring this corruption to light and no voice given to the opposition parties, who are denied access to the state-controlled media.
-With an election looming, Sarawak Report exists to provide that platform and to offer an alternative vision of justice, transparency and a fairer future in Sarawak.
+Sarawak Report exists to provide that platform and to offer an alternative vision of justice, transparency and a fairer future in Sarawak.